christopherwk210/check/docs/quick-start.md

 });
 ```

 Now that we have the mouse coordinates, we need to make our object change it's position.
-We can do that modifying the `x` and `y` properties of our object:
+We can do that by modifying the `x` and `y` properties of our object:

 ```javascript
 var myFirstObject = new Check.GameObject(game, {